ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 dest
   The remote absolute path or data set where the content should be unarchived to.

-  \ :emphasis:`dest`\  can be a USS file, directory or MVS data set name.
+  *dest* can be a USS file, directory or MVS data set name.

   If dest has missing parent directories, they will not be created.